thycotic/privman-docs/platforms/macOS/mac-kexts.md

 ## Leveraging the AuthorizationDB

 Many privileged operations are governed by rules in the authorizationdb and these rules determine what credentials are required to perform certain tasks depending on the right being authorized.
-To address restrictions placed on the macOS agent because we no longer have the fine-grained access and control provided by our KEXT, we’re extending how we leverage the authorizationdb to provide least privilege for users on macOS endpoints.
-In addition, we’ll be expanding upon this to provide coverage for more privileged operations.
+To address restrictions placed on the macOS agent because we no longer have the fine-grained access and control provided by our KEXT, we're extending how we leverage the authorizationdb to provide least privilege for users on macOS endpoints.
+In addition, we'll be expanding upon this to provide coverage for more privileged operations.

 The policy wizard allows you to create macOS policies using the __Modify Authorization Database__ action.
 Refer to these examples and topic to learn more: